U.S. surpasses 4M coronavirus cases since start of pandemic

 July 23 (UPI) -- Several states including Texas and Florida reported sharp increases in daily COVID-19 cases Thursday as the United States surpassed 4 million cases since the pandemic started.

-To date, the United States has recorded 4,007,859 cases and 143,846 deaths, according to updated figures provided by researchers at Johns Hopkins University.
-For Wednesday alone, 71,700 new cases were reported, the second-highest daily total yet.
+To date, the United States has recorded 4,034,102 cases and 144,242 deaths, according to updated figures provided by researchers at Johns Hopkins University.
+For Wednesday alone, 70,900 new cases were reported, the third-highest daily total yet.

 Wednesday, the national seven-day average for hospitalizations was almost 60,000, according to the COVID Tracking Project.
 That's the highest level since April.